ppy/osu-wiki/news/2020-27-11-mappers-report-fall.md

 ### Community Guides

-This month, we have several mapping and modding related guides to spotlight!
+With this issue, we have several mapping and modding related guides to spotlight!
 The knowledge base the mapping community makes and shares with each other grows ever bigger, and we hope that this can help you find some cool ideas or new content to learn from.

 The first is a new YouTube video by the experienced player, mapper, modder, and NAT member [Seto Kousuke](https://osu.ppy.sh/users/2857314)!
 In his video [5 advices for newbie mappers](https://www.youtube.com/watch?v=zrvfYtYaIAA) he goes over some tips from his experienced perspective that may not be intuitive for beginner mappers to learn, and watching it can be a great way for aspiring mappers to start getting pointed in the right direction in their mapping journey.